kennysmithed/oels2021/oels_practical_wk4.md

 Remember, as usual the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team.

-## Optionally: refresher on tutorial content from week 2
+## A refresher on debugging and some JavaScript concepts

-Feel free to look back through [section 05 of Alisdair's Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/05_javascript.html).
-The key things we are going to use from that tutorial are:
+Alisdair will talk through an experiment which illustrates:
 - The basics of using `for` loops to loop through an array.
-- The basics on javascript functions - what a function looks like, and how you make a function return some value.
+- The basics on JavaScript functions - what a function looks like, and how you make a function return some value.
+- Debugging (including Developer Tools in your browser) The experiment is here: <a href="https://softdev.ppls.ed.ac.uk/online_experiments/example_src/debugging/debugging_example.html">debugging_example.html</a>.
+You don't need to download it, you can follow along with the example on the server by clicking on the link.
+(You won't see anything to start with as there are some bugs in it - that's deliberate!)

+You may also find it useful to look back through [section 05 of Alisdair's Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/05_javascript.html) as you're working on this week's task.

 ## A self-paced reading experiment